numbas/numbas-extension-geogebra/README.md

 *Load a GeoGebra material, and return the HTML element containing it.*

-The first parameter is either the material's ID (e.g. `jJ3zQ29z` - it's the random-looking bit in the material's URL), or the URL of the material, such as `https://www.geogebra.org/material/edit/id/jJ3zQ29z` or `http://ggbm.at/jJ3zQ29z`.
+The first parameter is either the material's ID (e.g. `jJ3zQ29z` - it's the random-looking bit in the material's URL), or the URL of the material, such as `https://www.geogebra.org/m/jJ3zQ29z` or `http://ggbm.at/jJ3zQ29z`.

-The optional second parameter is a list of definitions (or re-definitions) of objects, in the form `[name,definition]`.
+The optional second parameter is a dictionary of definitions (or re-definitions) of objects.
 The definition can be:

 * a number;
 * a vector, which produces a point in the GeoGebra applet;